OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

         }
     ```
 11. Write for Test creating a Bib
-    a.
-Create a new Bib object
+    1. Create a new Bib object
-    b.
-Test that it is an instance of a Bib object
+    2. Test that it is an instance of a Bib object
 ```php
     function testCreateBib(){
         $bib = new Bib();